Luxembourg City family offices · Cross-border positioning

 • Fund-services-adjacent family-office capital.
 Family-office capital running through Luxembourg fund-services partners and AIF administrators, where the family-office identity sits behind a fund-services frame and the US institutional partner cannot separate the two.

 • SCSp, RAIF, and SIF-routed US co-investment.
-Luxembourg vehicles routing into Cayman or Bermuda offshore wrappers and from there into US co-investment, where the US institutional partner reads the chain as opacity rather than as efficient cross-border governance.
+Luxembourg vehicles routing into Cayman or Bermuda offshore wrappers and from there into US co-investment, where the US institutional partner judges the chain as opacity rather than as efficient cross-border governance.

 • Portfolio-company US commercialisation.
 Luxembourg-AIF-held portfolio companies at the point of launching or scaling in the United States, where the operating brand has to stand on a US category claim and a US peer set without the AIF wrapper crowding the frame.